evf2903/Projeto-Spotify-Clone-/README.md

 # Projeto-Spotify-Clone-
-Projeto Acadêmico do website do Spotify.
+Projeto Acadêmico do website do Spotify utilizando Bootstrap.